Best Cheap Health Insurance in New York for 2026

 Platinum plans pay for about 90% of your medical care.

 Consider a Platinum health plan if you think you'll need a lot of expensive medical care in the coming year.
-For example, a Platinum plan may be a smart choice for someone who has recently been diagnosed with cancer.
+For example, a Platinum plan may be a smart choice for someone who’s recently been diagnosed with cancer.

-Platinum plans have expensive monthly rates.
-However, you won't pay much when you visit the hospital.
+Platinum plans have expensive monthly rates, but you won't pay much when you visit the hospital.
 That's because Platinum plans typically have a low deductible and a low limit on how much you'll pay for medical care in a single year, called an out-of-pocket maximum.

 Gold plans: Best if you have ongoing medical needs